Overcoming the mystery elements of the original Predator seemed like an impossible task, but Predator 2 has more to offer than most give it credit for

 Despite society’s ignorance, Glover was inspired casting.
 In a film of familiar faces and overblown scenarios, the actor stands tall, becoming a relatively nuanced buoy in a sea of grandiose stereotypes (some of those costumes are Road Warrior opulent).
 That’s not a criticism of a film that knows exactly what it is, but you realise the kind of talent you’re dealing with whenever Glover commands the lens.
 He’s so effortlessly relatable, and despite his relative lack of mobility he makes Seagal, a trained martial artist, look like amateur hour.
 Harrigan is no Murtaugh, a character the screenplay attempts to tap into when it comes to delivering classic Lethal Weapon retorts, but Glover forges an interesting variation who depends more on dark passion and no-nonsense policing than warm camaraderie, while a lesser actor would have shrunk under expectation.
 As Harrigan, Glover exudes something of an insular, neo-noir vibe, sifting through blood and viscera with a battle-hardened nonchalance that borders on obsession.
 Without a black love interest in sight, his character is stripped to the bare bones, a die hard cop forced on a path of vengeance after a long-time friend and colleague is unceremoniously murdered by the mysterious newcomer wiping out the city’s leading gangs for reasons that are unclear.
 Ultimately, there’s no room for warmth in Predator 2 and the violent future it inhabits.

 Smartly, perhaps inevitably, Predator 2 moves the action from the South American wilderness to the moral decay of L.A.’s urban jungle, a stunning opening shot revealing the city’s raging skyline after swooping temporarily through familiar greenery, a cute play on audience expectation that immediately sets the film apart aesthetically.
 It’s 1997, the city is deodorant ad sweltering, and gang warfare rages uninhibited, a concerted Robocop vibe punctuated by a cartoonish media mired in sensationalism.
 The guy who plays controversial anchor Tony Pope, a fly in the ointment of police procedure, is the late Morton Downey Jr., an equally controversial American talk show host who was the Jerry Springer of the late 1980s, even headlining a segment of ‘Piper’s Pit at 1989’s Wrestlemania V. Pope is slimy, unscrupulous and dripping with faux-outrage.
 Again, it’s inspired casting.
 Like real-life gameshow host Richard Dawson in The Running Man, Downey Jr. brings a sense of authenticity to a character caked in deceit, a winning irony that requires little-to-no adaptation.
-Both were out of their depth in acting terms but there wasn’t an actor alive who could have improved on those performances.
+Both were somewhat out of their depth in acting experience terms, but there wasn’t an actor alive who could have improved on those performances.
 It’s a case of better the devil you know.

 The film’s supporting cast are equally impressive in terms of star power.
 Arnie may have given the project a wide berth, and you can argue that there are no bona fide superstars on display, but the film features a whole host of familiar faces, both major and minor, who could fill an encyclopaedia of 80s action lore.
 Even Steve Kahan makes a blink and you’ll miss him appearance as a cop under Harrigan’s command, a surreal experience for anyone who knows him as Murtaugh’s world-weary superior Captain Ed Murphy from the Lethal Weapon series.
 Licence to Kill‘s Robert Davi also makes a relatively brief appearance as the jarringly fearsome Deputy Chief Phil Heinemann, a man up to the teeth in Harrigan’s Dirty Harry methods, the very same that indirectly lead to Detective Danny Archuleta’s incident-inciting death.
 Everywhere you look there are familiar faces to raise the nostalgia factor of a movie that is very much of its time and for its time.